Skip to content

 Yellowjackets

-Yellowjackets are the problem species for most homeowners.
-They often nest inside wall voids or in the ground, defend the colony aggressively, and can sting many times.
-In-wall and in-ground yellowjacket jobs are among the most expensive because reaching the nest safely takes the most work.
+Yellowjackets can nest inside wall voids or in the ground, defend the colony aggressively, and sting repeatedly.
+In-wall and in-ground work can cost more because reaching and treating the nest safely requires additional access and protection.

 Hornets